thomporter/valid8r_js/README.md

 ## TODO

-* Need to find a good way to deal with asynchronous validation with the form submitting...
+* ~~Need to find a good way to deal with asynchronous validation with the form submitting...~~ It occurred to me that I don't need to find a way to do the validation, but skip it - after all, how silly is it to go to the server to validate one piece of data before submitting all of the data to the server?
+Instead, we need a "skipOnSubmit" property added to custom rules.